 TELEPHONE CALLS, TEXTS AND E-MAILS BETWEEN SESSIONS: Routine calls for the purpose of scheduling or billing information are an expected part of my service and not billed.
-Telephone calls or emails that are primarily therapeutic in nature, occur frequently, and/or require more than ten minutes will be prorated and billed at the usual rate.
+Telephone calls, emails or texts occurring on week-ends that are primarily therapeutic in nature, occur frequently, and/or require more than ten minutes will be prorated and billed at the usual rate.
 Please do not use texts to communicate therapeutic information.
 Please know that texts, email correspondence and cellular phone calls cannot be considered completely confidential or secure.
 If you choose to email, be aware that all emails are retained in the logs of your internet service providers and mine.
 While it is unlikely that someone will be looking at these logs, they are, in theory, available to be read by the system administrator(s) of the internet service provider.
 You should also know that any emails I receive from you and any responses that I send to you become a part of your legal record.
+Also, we do typically respond to calls regarding schedule issues, texts or emails during business hours of Tuesday, Wednesday & Thursday.

+I cannot guarantee a timely response on emails so schedule changes and cancellations should always be handled by phone.
+Please do not text Larna or myself outside of our normal business hours regarding schedule changes.

 I can schedule telephone sessions for some clients if it is appropriate to their goals and treatment.

-I cannot guarantee a timely response on emails so schedule changes and cancellations should always be handled by phone.
-Please do not text Larna or myself outside 9am-5pm daytime hours regarding schedule changes.

-SOCIAL MEDIA AND INTERNET: As a therapist, my primary concern is to protect your safety, privacy and confidentiality.
+SOCIAL MEDIA AND INTERNET: As a therapist, my concern is to protect your safety, privacy and confidentiality.
 For these reasons, I do not follow or accept friend or contact requests from current or former clients on any social networking site (Facebook, LinkedIn, Twitter, Instagram, etc).
-I do not use search engines (Google, Facebook, etc) to obtain information about current clients except in extremely rare crisis situations where I am concerned about your well-being or when you want to show me something.
+I do not use search engines (Google, Facebook, etc) to obtain information about current clients except in extremely rare crisis situations where I am concerned about your well-being or when you want to show me something about you.

 You may find my practice listed on business review sites such as Yelp, Healthgrades, Bing, etc. These listings are generated by the business review sites independently from me and without my knowledge.
 Please know that this listing is NOT a request for a testimonial, rating, or endorsement from you as my client.
 Of course, you have a right to express yourself on any site you wish but I would urge caution when sharing personally identifying information in a public forum.
 Due to confidentiality, I cannot respond to any review on any of these sites whether it is positive or negative.
 I ask you to take your own privacy as seriously as I take my commitment of confidentiality to you.

-FEES FOR SERVICES: The fee for service is $240 for a 45-minute session.
+FEES FOR SERVICES: The fee for service is $250 for a 50-minute session.
 It is best to pay at the desk when you arrive for your session as we may discuss challenging material and you may be more comfortable leaving directly when the session is over.
-Payment can be made with cash, Credit Card or a personal check.
+Payment can be made with cash, credit card or a personal check.
 If you have insurance coverage, we will be glad to provide you with a receipt or statement satisfactory for filing your insurance claim at the end of each month.
 My office will be glad to assist you in determining the extent and limitations of your coverage.
 Therapy is a significant personal and financial commitment.
 Please do not hesitate to discuss financial matters with me.